norcams/docs-enduser/docs/speculativeexecution.rst

    .. parsed-literal::

      $ **ssh debian@<instance-ip-address> 'uname -sr'**
-     FIXME
+     Linux it010111 4.9.0-5-amd64

-   The output above shows the latest kernel for Debian FIXME as of January 8, 2018.
+   The output above shows the latest kernel for Debian 9 as of January 8, 2018.